lamnhan066/passcode_biometric_auth/README.md

   checkCancelButtonText: 'Cancel'.tr,
   createContent: 'Create Passcode'.tr,
   createSubContent: 'Please remember your passcode. '
-          'When you forget your passcode, you can reset it but ' 'all your cards will be removed from your local storage ' 'and your Google account will be signed out.'
+          'When you forgot your passcode, you can reset it but ' 'all your cards will be removed from your local storage ' 'and your Google account will be signed out.'
       .tr,
-  forgetText: 'Forgot your passcode?'.tr,
+  forgotText: 'Forgot your passcode?'.tr,
   repeatIncorrectText: 'This passcode is not correct'.tr,
   repeatContent: 'Repeat Passcode'.tr,
   useBiometricChecboxText: 'Use biometric authentication'.tr,
   maxRetriesExceeededText:
       'Maximum retries are exceeded\nPlease try again in @{second}s'.tr,
   onForgetPasscode: (context, localAuth) async {
-    final isAllowed = await _forgetPassword(context);
+    final isAllowed = await _forgotPassword(context);

     if (isAllowed) {
       await Future.wait([